puppetlabs/puppet-docs/source/pdk/1.0/pdk_creating_modules.md

 PDK creates the new defined type manifest and a test file (`defined_type_spec.rb`) in your module's `/spec/defines` directory.
 The test template checks that your defined type compiles on all supported operating systems as listed in the `metadata.json`.
 You can then write additional tests in the provided file to validate your defined type's behavior.

+{:.task}
+## Create a task

+Use the `pdk new task` command to create a new task in the module.

+1. From the command line, in your module's directory, run `pdk new task <TASK_NAME>`

+This creates a task file, with the naming convention `task_name.sh` and a task metadata file, `task_name.json` in the `./tasks` directory.
+Although PDK creates a task template in shell, you can write tasks in any language the target nodes can run.